SAINIAbhishek/fullstack_task-app/README.md

 ```

 This command will fetch all necessary libraries and dependencies, set up the environment, and start the services as defined in your docker-compose.yml file.
 Follow any additional setup or configuration instructions provided in the README file.

+## GitHub Actions

+The project uses GitHub Actions for Continuous Integration (CI).
+The CI pipeline is defined in the `.github/workflows/ci.yml` file.
+It ensures that the code is built, tested, and validated automatically on each push and pull request.

+### CI Workflow

+The workflow performs the following steps:

+**Checkout Code**: Retrieves the latest code from the repository.
+**Set Up Node.js**: Installs the specified Node.js version.
+**Install Dependencies**: Installs all project dependencies.
+**Run Tests**: Executes tests using Vitest.
+**Build Application**: Builds the frontend and backend components (if applicable).

+### Configuration

+You can view and manage the CI configuration in the `.github/workflows/ci.yml` file.
+The pipeline is configured to stop and exit if any step fails, ensuring that issues are addressed promptly.

+For more details, visit the [GitHub Actions page](https://github.com/SAINIAbhishek/fullstack_task-app/actions)